LukasRoeseler/replicationbot/README.md

 # Replication Bot

 Bot that posts daily on Bluesky about a replication attempt and its outcome.
-This was created using Gemini-3.1-pro-preview.
+This was created using Gemini-3.1-pro-preview and Claude Sonnet 5.
 The logo was created using ChatGPT 4.1 with a Gemini-prompt.
 The data used is the FORRT Library of Reproduction and Replication Attempts (CC-BY license).
 See here for up to date recommended citation: <https://github.com/forrtproject/FReD-data/blob/main/output/citation.txt>

 Account: <https://bsky.app/profile/replicationbot.bsky.social>